rahiljakir/BookJungle/README.md

-This Application Store Attribute of Book in your LocalFile Sysytem.
+This Application Store Attribute of Book in your LocalFile System.
 BookId(Integer Unique Number)
 priceOfbook(integer)
 totalQuantityToOrder(Integer)